(Updated April 2023)

 - top 10 adult health diseases

-- coronary artery disease, Cushing’s disease, diabetes mellitus, GERD, osteoarthritis, CVA, COPD, pneumonia, ESRD, pressure ulcers
+- coronary artery disease, heart failure, Cushing’s disease, diabetes mellitus, GERD, osteoarthritis, CVA, COPD, pneumonia, ESRD, pressure ulcers

 Ideally, you should already have notes for the above topics.
 Each topic above should take you about 10-15 minutes to review.